carslaw/async-std-stun-turn/README.md

 For tests that attempt an allocation, data can be entered in the command line running the client to be relayed.
 Entering no data will cause the client to close the allocation.

-Running `bash server.sh`, in the directory above this file, will attempt to run the AWS server.
-However, the ssh won't be authenticated so it will fail.